Eczbek/xieite/docs/namespaces/math/structures/big_integer/1/operators/divide_assign.md

 &nbsp;

 ## Description
 Assigns the quotient of this big-integer with another.
-Dividing by zero invokes undefined behavior.
+Dividing by zero throws `std::out_of_range`.

 &nbsp;